Citizenship (Amendment) Act, 2019: Legislative history

 The BJP government first introduced a bill to amend the citizenship law in 2016, which would have made non-Muslim migrants from Pakistan, Afghanistan, and Bangladesh eligible for Indian citizenship.
 Although this bill was passed by the Lok Sabha, or lower house of Indian parliament, it stalled in the Rajya Sabha, following widespread political opposition and protests in northeast India.

 The BJP reiterated its commitment to amend the citizenship act in its 2019 election campaign.
 It stated that religious minorities such as Hindus and Sikhs are persecuted in neighbouring Muslim-majority countries, and promised to fast track a path to citizenship for non-Muslim refugees.
 After the elections, the BJP government drafted a bill that addressed the concerns of its northeastern states.
 It excluded Arunachal Pradesh, Mizoram, Nagaland, Tripura, Meghalaya and Manipur, except for non-tribal cities exempted under pre-existing regulations.
 It also excluded tribal areas of Assam.
 The Indian government, while proposing an Amendment, said, that its bill aims to grant quicker access to citizenship to those who have fled religious persecution in neighbouring countries and have taken refuge in India.

 The Bill was introduced in Lok Sabha on 19 July 2016 as the Citizenship (Amendment) Bill, 2016.
 It was referred to the Joint parliamentary committee on 12 August 2016.
 The Committee submitted its report on 7 January 2019 to Parliament.
 The Bill was taken into consideration and passed by Lok Sabha on 8 January 2019.
 It was pending for consideration and passing by the Rajya Sabha.
 Consequent to dissolution of 16th Lok Sabha, this Bill has lapsed.

 After the formation of 17th Lok Sabha, the Union Cabinet cleared the Citizenship (Amendment) Bill, 2019, on 4 December 2019 for introduction in the parliament.
-The Bill was introduced in 17th Lok Sabha by the Minister of Home Affairs Amit Shah on 9 December 2019 and was passed on 10 December 2019, with 311 MPs voting in favour and 80 against the Bill.
+The Bill was introduced in 17th Lok Sabha by the Minister of Home Affairs Amit Shah on 9 December 2019 and was passed on the midnight of 10 December 2019 despite attempts by the opposition to filibuster the bill, with 311 MPs voting in favour and 80 against it.

 The bill was passed by the Rajya Sabha on 11 December 2019 with 125 votes in favour and 105 votes against it.
-Those voted in favour included Janata Dal (United), AIADMK, Biju Janata Dal, TDP and YSR Congress Party.
+The parties that voted in favour in spite of not being in the ruling coalition included JD(U), AIADMK, BJD, TDP and YSRCP.

 After receiving assent from the President of India on 12 December 2019, the bill assumed the status of an act.
 The act came into force on 10 January 2020.
 The implementation of the CAA began on 20 December 2019, when Union Minister Mansukh Mandaviya gave citizenship certificates to seven refugees from Pakistan.